 As a portfolio reviewer, Ms. Paul offers guidance for professional development, critical feedback, and insight into the museum exhibition process.
 She is interested in work that pushes boundaries and explores the medium through well-executed ideas.

-Jennifer Schwartz is the owner of Jennifer Schwartz Gallery and the creator/director of Crusade for Art, a non-profit organization focused on cultivating demand for art, specifically fine art photography.
+Jennifer Schwartz is the Founder and Executive Director of Crusade for Art, a non-profit organization focused on cultivating demand for art, specifically fine art photography.
 Jennifer believes in empowering photographers to be innovative and create audiences for their work.

 Jennifer regularly participates in portfolio reviews such as PhotoNOLA, PhotoLucida, Atlanta Celebrates Photography, FotoFest and others.
 She was invited as a curator to the Lishui Photo Festival in Lishui, China in 2011 and travels around the country giving talks, guest-lecturing at universities, leading workshops and hosting photographic retreats through a program she co-developed, Flash Powder Projects.
 In the Spring of 2013, she traveled around the country in a 1977 VW bus, engaging audiences with photography.

 Jennifer is interested in reviewing developed and innovative collections with cohesive and strong concepts.
 She is not interested in seeing overly-processed photographs.
-Aside from offering critiques of the photography itself, she may be able to offer opportunities to artists to show work with the Jennifer Schwartz Gallery or be featured in special projects through Crusade for Art.
+Aside from offering critiques of the photography itself, she may be able to offer opportunities for artists to be featured in special projects through Crusade for Art.